-Assemblyman Zebrowski lives in the Town of Clarkstown with his wife Clare, a Certified Registered Nurse Anesthetist, daughter Reagan and son Kenneth Patrick.
+Assemblyman Zebrowski lives in the Town of Clarkstown with his wife Clare, a Certified Registered Nurse Anesthetist, daughter Reagan, son Kenneth Patrick, and daughter Norah.
 Ken graduated from Clarkstown Schools before receiving his Bachelor of Arts degree, Magna cum Laude, in Political Science from the State University of New York at Albany and his Juris Doctor degree from the Seton Hall University School of Law.

 After graduating Law School, Zebrowski founded the law firm ZEBROWSKI & ZEBROWSKI with his father.
 Currently, Ken is “of counsel” at the firm BRAUNFOTEL & FRENDEL in New City.